-Please note: there are specific instructions associated with your application that will change every round.
+NOTE – There are specific instructions associated with your application that may change with every round.
 DO NOT complete the application form without reading the instructions first.
-Late applications will not be considered.
+Late or incomplete applications will not be considered.

 What criteria are used to select students for UROP?

-- However, the application letter is critical to the success of your application so be sure to follow the instructions carefully.
-Application to UROP is very competitive with many more applicants than placements.
+- Application to UROP is very competitive with many more applicants than placements.

-- Applicants with an academic average of below the range of 70%-75% are generally not successful except in exceptional circumstances.
+- Applicants with an academic average of below 70%-75% are generally not successful except in exceptional circumstances.

 - Overall marks are considered but particular attention is paid to results in science or related (computer, engineering) subjects.

-- At an interview, particular subject areas of interest can be discussed.
-These are used to assist matching the student to a particular project.
+- At an interview, particular subject areas of interest are discussed.
+These are used to assist in matching the student to a particular project.

 All documents must be in pdf format

 Your application letter should make you stand out from the crowd.
 This could include: